Gallo13/Virtual-Bookshelf/README.md

 ![image](https://github.com/Gallo13/Virtual-Bookshelf/assets/54815820/102c4dce-a026-49d6-b926-d5bc9e7a2d33)

 Next to be done:
-(1) fix the database so it will accept UUID4 for the primary key.
-Currently, I have the primary key set to char(3), which will not accommodate UUID4.
+(1) add date column to show when books are added
-(2) throw error messages if nothing is in the input boxes (3) add another page for statistics on database
+(2) add books to database
-(4) add recommender system
+(3) throw error messages if nothing is in the input boxes (3) add chart.js charts to show query results/statistics on books (4) add recommender system